 Research language requirements

-Research your proposed host university to check the language of teaching and assessment for your proposed courses.
-Verify whether courses are taught in English and for enough credits in your subject to fulfil the requirements of your time abroad.
+Research your proposed host university to check the language of teaching and assessment for your chosen courses.
+Verify whether courses are taught in English and offer enough credits in your subject to fulfil the requirements of your degree.

 For study at a host university where the language of instruction is not English, you will need to provide evidence of meeting the minimum level of that language.
 This is normally B2 according to the Common European Framework.